 Now I know everyone loves their whole roast turkeys, but I don’t.
 I prefer to cook the breasts one way and the legs, thighs and wings another.
 And I make turkey broth with the carcass.
 Here’s a test for you: Ask someone you know which part of a chicken or turkey they like best — breast meat, or thighs and legs?
 My money is that anyone who chooses thighs likes food, anyone who like breasts counts calories.
 I am a confirmed thigh man.

 So that’s what I cooked first.
-Barbecued wild turkey thighs, with a maple-bourbon sauce.
+BBQ turkey legs, thighs really, as they barbecue better, with a maple-bourbon sauce.
 It is as awesome as it sounds, and it was a perfect way to end a perfect spring day.

 - 2 tablespoons vegetable oil